kapok-lang/kapok/doc/guide/data-types.md

 The defstruct macro takes a optional literal list of derive protocol, and a sequence of fields as its arguments.
 Each field could be either:

 1. A keyword or atom for the field name, with default value `:nil`
-1. A general list of name, default value pair, as the example above
+1. A general list of "name, default value" pair, as the example above

 And the defstruct macro will generate a `new` function as a constructor of this struct, and corresonding functions to hook up elixir protocol impl, including derived protocol mapping.